thehui87/Learning-Godot/tutorial_particles_2d.md

 ## Intro

 A simple (but flexible enough for most uses) particle system is provided.
-Particle systems are used to simulate complex physical effects such as sparks, fire, magic particles, smoke, mist, magic, etc.
+Particle systems are used to simulate complex physical effects tsuch as sparks, fire, magic particles, smoke, mist, magic, etc.

 The idea is that a "particle" is emitted every a fixed interval and with a fixed lifetime.
 During his lifetime, every particle will have the same base behavior.
 What makes every particle different and provides a more organic look is the "randomness" associated to each parameter.
 In essence, creating a particle system means setting base physics parameters and then adding randomness to them.